spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/processing-fmri-data/preprocessing.rst

 Generating a spinal cord segmentation
 -------------------------------------

-Due to the low contrast between spinal cord and cerebrospinal fluid of fMRI data, it is difficult to directly obtain a spinal cord segmentation for fMRI data using ``sct_deepseg_sc``.
+Due to the low contrast between spinal cord and cerebrospinal fluid of fMRI data, it is difficult to directly obtain a spinal cord segmentation for fMRI data using :ref:`sct_deepseg_sc`.
 So, as a workaround, we will instead obtain a spinal cord segmentation for another contrast (T2), then transform it to the space of the fMRI data.

 Generating a T2 segmentation